-John A. Carey, Managing Director, Director of Equity Income, U.S., of Amundi US (lead portfolio manager of the portfolio since 1990); Walter Hunnewell, Jr., Vice President of Amundi US (portfolio manager of the portfolio since 2001); and Sammi Truong, Vice President of Amundi US (associate portfolio manager of the portfolio since 2018)
+Amundi US (lead portfolio manager) (portfolio manager of the portfolio since 2018); and Raymond Haddad, Vice President of Amundi US (portfolio manager of the

 Tax information

 Shares of the portfolio are held by life insurance company separate accounts that fund the benefits under variable annuity and variable life insurance contracts (Variable Contracts) issued by their companies and by certain qualified pension and retirement plans (Qualified Plans).
 Owners of Variable Contracts should read the prospectus of their insurance company's Variable Contract for a discussion of the tax status of a Variable Contract, including the tax consequences of withdrawals or other payments.
 Participants in a Qualified Plan should consult their tax advisers regarding the tax consequences of participating in and receiving distributions or other payments relating to such plans.